JakubMakarewicz/MSiD-Fashion/README.md

 ##### Data Augmentation
 I've tried applying some gaussian noises onto the training data, however I have not been able to achieve any satisfying results, the accuracy of the models dropped to sub 90%.

+### App
-### To launch the app, just run app.py.
+To launch the app, just run app.py.
 However it is not completely functional.